Gabriel Maralngurra: Charlottesville exhibition

-Resolving Unauthorised Use of Artwork
+Resolving unauthorised use of artwork

 In 2008, Gabriel Maralngurra worked with the legal group called “Artists in the Black” to fix a situation where his artwork had been used without credit or his knowledge for over 20 years.
 A non-profit centre in Oenpelli had used one of his early drawings as their logo.
 They were putting it on trucks, planes, signs, and papers, without asking for Gabriel Maralngurra’s permission or giving him credit.
 Gabriel felt proud to see his art used in this way, but he was also upset that he was never recognized as the artist or even paid.
 He, with legal help, sent a letter asking for acknowledgement and fair payment to Oenpelli.
 Oenpelli agreed, and they promised to name him as the artist of the logo in all future uses.
 They also gave him a generous payment.
 This case highlights issues related to copyright, moral rights, and Indigenous cultural and intellectual property.